SMASTER4/smaster4s-timer/README.md

 I don't think there is much else to say.

 # Important information
-This project is still in developement so it is maybe not the best or stable timer and using this as a all day tool and replacement for more advanced timers like KTimer or Gnome Clocks is not recommended, but if you think you can improve it opening a pull request with a new cool feature is allways good.
+This project is still in developement so it is maybe not the best or stable timer and using this as a all day tool and replacement for more advanced timers like KTimer or Gnome Clocks is not recommended, but if you think you can improve it opening a pull request with a new cool feature is always good.

 This project is using parts of the interface of the [GTK library](https://gtk.org/) and linking the [GTK library](https://gtk.org/) while compilation, which is licensed under the [GNU Lesser General Public License v2.1](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.html) upwards.